• Skip to primary navigation

 Yum

-The best healthy cornbread recipe with white whole wheat flour that is still buttery, perfectly moist and absolutely delicious!
+This whole wheat cornbread recipe uses white whole wheat flour, for a buttery, perfectly moist and absolutely delicious bread side dish!

-honey dipper drizzling honey on top of a square of cornbread
+honey dipper drizzling honey on top of a square of honey whole wheat cornbread.

 Cornbread is one food item that is absolutely wonderful when done well but can be god awful terrible when its bad.
 Not that it’s particularly hard to make but it can easily turn out dry and/or flavorless if ratios are off.

-But this cornbread?
-It's whole wheat and healthy but still moist, buttery and oh so good.
-This recipe took a ton of testing but the final whole wheat cornbread recipe is tried and true!
+But this whole wheat cornbread?
+It has less fat and calories, but it’s still moist, buttery and oh so good.
+This recipe took a ton of testing, but it was worth it!

-This cornbread recipe is more nutritious than your standard cornbread since it uses white whole wheat flour and is lightened up from using less honey and butter than most recipes.
-You might be wondering if it's still edible and yes, it's far better than that!
+This cornbread recipe is better than your standard cornbread since it uses white whole wheat flour and is lightened up from using less honey and butter than most recipes.
+You might be wondering if it’s still edible and yes, it’s far better than that!

-My take on any healthy recipe re-vamp is that it still has to taste as close to the real full fat, calorie laden standard recipe as possible.
-I tested making it way more nutritious and no dice.
+My take on any recipe re-vamp is that it still has to taste as close to the real full fat, calorie-laden standard recipe as possible.

 Ingredients